-Item Possible Values Default Value Description Live Load Limit, L/ ≥0 360 Live load deflection limitation denomina- tor.
-Inputting a value of 360 means that the deflection limit is $L/360$.
+Possible Default Item Values Value Description Total Camber Limit, L/ ≥0 240 Net load deflection (total deflection minus camber) limitation denominator.
+Inputting a value of 240 means that the deflection limit is $L/240$.
 Inputting zero is special, since it means no check has to be made for this item.
-Total Camber Limit, L/ ≥0 240 Net load deflection (total deflection minus camber) limitation denominator.
-Inputting a value of 240 means that the deflection limit is L/240.
-Inputting zero is special, since it means no check has to be made for this item.
 Camber is subtracted from the total load deflection before checking.
-PreComp DL Limit, abs ≥0 0 Deflection limitation for pre-composite dead load.
-For absolute deflection the input value is taken as it is.
-Inputting zero is spe- cial, since it means no check has to be made for this item.
-Super DL+LL Limit, abs ≥0 Beam Span / 240 Deflection limitation for post-composite superimposed dead plus live load.
-For abso- lute deflection the input value is taken as it is.
+PreComp DL Limit, abs ≥0 0 Pre-composite dead load deflection limitation denominator.
+Inputting a value of 120 means that the deflection limit is L/120.
 Inputting zero is special, since it means no check has to be made for this item.
-Live Load Limit, abs ≥0 Beam Span / 360 Deflection limitation for live load.
-For ab- solute deflection the input value is taken as it is.
+Super DL+LL Limit, abs ≥0 Beam Span / 240 Post-composite superimposed dead plus live load deflection limitation denominator.
+Inputting a value of 120 means that the deflection limit is L/120.
 Inputting zero is special, since it means no check has to be made for this item.
-Total Camber Limit, abs ≥0 240 Net load deflection (total deflection minus camber) limitation denominator.
+Live Load Limit, abs ≥0 Beam Span / 360 Live load deflection limitation denominator.
+Inputting a value of 360 means that the deflection limit is L/360.
+Inputting zero is special, since it means no check has to be made for this item.
+Total Camber Limit, abs ≥0 Beam Span /240 Net load deflection (total deflection minus camber) limitation denominator.
 Inputting a value of 240 means that the deflection limit is L/240.
 Inputting zero is special, since it means no check has to be made for this item.
 Camber is subtracted from the total load deflection before checking.
-Calculate Cam- ber?
+Calculate Camber?
 Yes/No Yes Toggle for the program to calculate beam camber.
 Fixed Camber ≥ 0 0 User specified camber when the program does not calculate beam camber